 We have no internal sales, marketing or distribution capabilities, nor have we commercialized a product.
 If any of our product candidates ultimately receives regulatory approval, we must build a marketing and sales organization with technical expertise and supporting distribution capabilities to commercialize each such product in the markets that we target, which will be expensive and time consuming, or collaborate with third parties that have direct sales force and established distribution systems, either to augment our own sales force and distribution systems or in lieu of our own sales force and distribution systems.
 We currently plan to independently commercialize our product candidates in the United States by establishing a focused sales force and marketing infrastructure.
-We may opportunistically seek additional strategic collaborations to maximize the commercial opportunities for our product candidates outside of the United States.
+We may opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaborations to maximize the commercial opportunistically seek additional strategic collaboration seek additional seek addi candidates outside of the United States.
 We have no prior experience as a company in the marketing, sale and distribution of biopharmaceutical products and there are significant risks involved in building and managing a sales organization, including our ability to hire, retain and incentivize qualified individuals, generate sufficient sales leads, provide adequate training to sales and marketing personnel and effectively manage a geographically dispersed sales and marketing team.
 Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of these products.
 We may not be able to enter into collaborations or hire consultants or external service providers to assist us in sales, marketing and distribution functions on acceptable financial terms, or at all.
 In addition, our product revenues and our profitability, if any, may be lower if we rely on third parties for these functions than if we were to market, sell and distribute any products that we develop ourselves.
 We likely will have little control over such third parties, and any of them may fail to devote the necessary resources and attention to sell and market our products effectively.
 If we are not successful in commercializing our products, either on our own or through arrangements with one or more third parties, we may not be able to generate any future product revenue and we would incur significant additional losses.